rjsmith1999/IMMERSE/_pages/log.md

   - Document the expected behavior of the hybrid scrubber registers, use them to recreate the ip?
   - Translated the hybrid scrubber ip to verilog by hand (almost, still need to recreate the block design)
   - Discovered that both the PCAP and the ICAP take a specific device ID, added code to generate the device id from the frad-gen-app
+  - Accidentally deleted the hybrid scrubber ip project I wrote in verilog.
+I'll have to recreate it later (and add it to the github project)

+* **Wednesday**:
+ - Tried to make a new project for zc706 board, it didn't work
+ - Going to try a different way of modifying the exisiting project, we'll see what that does..

 ### Week 4: May 17, 2021